Telecominfraproject/wlan-cloud-ucentralgw-ui/README.md

 npm install
 npm start
 ```
-Here are the instructions if you also want to work on the [uCentral UI Library](https://github.com/Telecominfraproject/wlan-cloud-ucentral-ui-libs).
+Here are the instructions if you want to run the solution on your machine for development purposes while also doing development on the [uCentral UI Library](https://github.com/Telecominfraproject/wlan-cloud-ucentral-ui-libs).
 ```
 git clone https://github.com/Telecominfraproject/wlan-cloud-ucentralgw-ui
 git clone https://github.com/Telecominfraproject/wlan-cloud-ucentral-ui-libs